Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Packers stats and trends

-- Thus far this year Green Bay has two wins against the spread.
+- Green Bay has two wins against the spread in three games this season.

-- The Packers have been favored by 6.5 points or more once this season and covered the spread.
+- This season, the Packers won ATS in their only game as a favorite of 7 points or more.

-- Green Bay's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- The Packers score 22.7 points per game, comparable to the 22 per contest the Steelers surrender.

-- Green Bay is 2-0 against the spread and 2-0 overall in games when it records more than 22 points.
+- Green Bay is 2-0 against the spread and 2-0 overall this season when the team puts up more than 22 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Steelers.